RPAS - Post-implementation Review of Parts 101 and 102

 - Part 102 - Unmanned Aircraft Operator Certification.

-Phase one of this review is a short survey developed in consultation with the Aviation Community Advisory Group.
+To inform this work, a stakeholder survey was developed in consultation with the Aviation Community Advisory Group and closed for submission on 23 Jun 2017.